ang3lkar/ang3lkar/README.md

 ### Hi there 👋

+I am Angelos, a polyglot software engineer and seasoned front-end developer, based in Athens, Greece.

+When I am not writing and shipping reliable web applications, I like reading about software history and discovering new things while diving into the basics of computer science.

-Based in Athens, Greece.
-I am a polyglot programmer and seasoned front-end engineer.
-And a firm believer of the compound gains of continually fixing the small things.
-I am interested in reliable backend stacks, modern front-end technologies and shipping reliable applications.
+I am a firm believer of the compound gains of continually fixing the small things.

-- ⚡ Fun fact: I ♥ making playlists on Spotify.
+⚡ Fun fact: I ♥ making playlists on Spotify.
 You can find them on https://groove.mx

 <!--
 **ang3lkar/ang3lkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.